-Flow-Through Entity: Limited Liability Company
+Flow-Through Entity: Limited Liability

 A limited liability company (LLC) is a relatively new entity that affords two key benefits: asset protection for members, and loss deductibility.
 When you run your trading business under an LLC, your potential loss extends to the capital you paid into the business.
-And, your assets are protected.
+And your assets are protected.
 An LLC's income, losses, tax deductions and tax credits are passed through to you, the taxpayer.
 You may fully deduct losses against ordinary income, which again, helps any business just starting out.
 And as an added benefit, you may set up retirement plans, which are deductible to the business and are not taxed at the individual level.
+Once an LLC is formed, then you can choose how it is going to be taxed - generally as a partnership or an S-Corporation.